theo-keyzer/Core-gen/python/python.md

 The `(_)` is there to not be an actor name. `${._arg}` is the value of the argument passes to this actor.
 The `${._key}` variable is the value of the key used for when all keys are used ( `This list actor` ).
 The previous versions use the `All` instead of the `This` command for this.

+The files `run.py, structs.py` are made with the `gen.sh` in `bld, app/bld` dirs.
+They go to the `bld/src, app/bld/src` and can be copied to `src, app/src` if they look ok.
+They both use the same program from `src`, but uses different unit files.
+The `p_run.act, p_struct.act` are the same for both, but can drift.
+The `gen.py, act.unit` will drift.
+Better to have different app dirs for different projects to more reliably go back in time.
+There is no need to keep them in sync.

 The `match1.act` is to get a new note from items related to the given keywords.
 This can be edited and added to the the `notes.def` file.